onionpancakes/henge/README.md

 ## Children

-The remaining items in the vector will be treated as the element's children.
+The remaining items in the vector are treated as the element's children.

-Henge will compile nested keyword vectors into React elements.
+Henge recursively compiles nested keyword vectors into React elements.

 ```clojure
 (h/compile [:div nil [:p nil "foo"]])